PowerShell/Polaris/docs/about_GettingStarted.md

 Start-Polaris
 ```

-The application starts a server listening on port 8080 (the default) for connections.
-It will respond to with "Hello World!" to requests to the root url (/) or **route** it will respond to every other request with a 404 not found.
+The application starts a server listening on port 8080 (the default port) for connections.
+It will:

+- Respond with "Hello World!" to requests to the root url (/)
+- Respond with a 404 not found to any other route (ex. `/DoesNotExist`)

 I can get a response from the server by either opening a browser to http://localhost:8080/ or running the following PowerShell command: